Subcategory (RNA class) for FFAR1 Gene

 GeneCards Summary for FFAR1 Gene

 FFAR1 (Free Fatty Acid Receptor 1) is a Protein Coding gene, and is affiliated with the lncRNA class.
-Among its related pathways are Signaling by GPCR and Metabolism.
+Among its related pathways are Peptide ligand-binding receptors and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include G-protein coupled receptor activity and guanyl-nucleotide exchange factor activity.
 An important paralog of this gene is GPR132.

 UniProtKB/Swiss-Prot for FFAR1 Gene